Kathryn Morrison, Lecturer

 The Family Financial Planning graduate program is registered by the CERTIFIED FINANCIAL PLANNERTM Board of Standards.
 CFP® and CERTIFIED FINANCIAL PLANNERTM are federally registered service marks of the CERTIFIED FINANCIAL PLANNERTM Board of Standards, Inc. They are granted by the CFP® Board to those persons who have fulfilled a comprehensive educational requirement, passed the CFP® Certification Examination, satisfied a work experience requirement and agreed to abide by the CFP® Board code of ethical conduct.

-- The graduate program in Financial Planning does not guarantee a student will pass the CFP® exam.
+- The graduate certificate in Financial Planning does not guarantee a student will pass the CFP® exam.

-- In earning the graduate program in Financial Planning through the Great Plains Interactive Distance Education Alliance (Great Plains IDEA), students receive the education required to take the exam.
+- In earning the graduate certificate in Financial Planning through the Great Plains IDEA, students receive the education required to take the exam.

 - After completing the necessary educational requirements, students work with the CFP Board on examination, experience and ethics requirements for CFP® certification.